June 2026 Cover Story

 Join us at the next Learning to Date event!

-We are excited to be hosting the second Learning to Date of 2026 this June and fort his months cover story we have spoken to members who have already taken part to give you an idea of what to expect!.
+We are excited to be hosting the second Learning to Date event of 2026 in June.
+For this month’s cover story, we spoke to members who have already taken part to give you an idea of what to expect!

 What is Learning to Date?

-Lauren, a get2gether member who has volunteered at Learning to Date since the very beginning, says the event gives people something many members have never had before: the chance to practice dating in a safe and supportive space.
+During the practice dates, volunteers are there to help things run smoothly and offer a friendly face and advice.
+Lauren, a get2gether member who has volunteered at Learning to Date since the very beginning, says the event gives people an important social opportunity that many members of the community have never had before:

 “Everybody deserves the opportunity to practice dating in a safe and supportive space.
 I’ve never heard of anything else like it before, and I think that’s incredible because there is such a need for it.” – Lauren, get2gether member and Learning to Date volunteer

 The night is set up so people can take part in a way that suits them.
 In one room, there’s a speed dating-style setup with short one-to-one conversations.
-It’s a simple way to practise meeting people, and there are prompts on the tables if you need a bit of help getting started.
-In the other space, people can head into the bar area where things are more relaxed and informal.
+It’s a simple way to practice meeting people, and there are prompts on the tables if you need a bit of help getting started.
+In the other space, people can head into the bar area for a more informal group chat.

 The bar area also gives members the chance to chat together about the experience.
-Some people go there before the dating starts to talk through nerves, share ideas, and think about what they might want to say.
-Others use it afterwards to reflect on how things went and share what they learned from the evening.
+Some people go there before their practice dates to talk through nerves, share ideas, and think about what they might want to say.
+Others use it after their dates to reflect on how things went and share what they learned from the evening.

 We have volunteers and staff in both spaces throughout the evening, supporting the flow of the event and being there if needed.

 For many members, one of the biggest surprises is how quickly conversations start to feel natural.
-David, who attended one of the previous events, said he surprised himself with how easily he was able to keep conversations going throughout the night.
+David, who attended previously, said he surprised himself with how easily he was able to keep conversations going throughout the night.

-“It was great to practice and get the chance to meet the new volunteers.
-I was surprised at how well I was able to keep the flow of conversation.
-I usually cope better when I can prepare, but you can’t prepare because you don’t know who you’re going to be paired with.
-I was really surprised by myself when I just went with it and kept talking.” – David, get2gether member
+“It was great and interesting to practice and get the chance to meet the new volunteers.
+I was surprised at how well I was able to keep the flow of conversation!
+I usually cope better when I can prepare, but you can’t prepare because you don’t know who you’re going to be paired with…the fact if someone starts talking, and you just go with it and reply.
+I was so surprised by myself!” – David, get2gether member

-For some people, coming along is about pushing through nerves and realising they are more confident than they thought.
+For some people, coming along is about pushing through nerves and realising it’s not as scary as they thought it would be and is actually a lot of fun!
 Sophie shared that while she felt nervous at the start of the evening, she left feeling proud of herself.

-“I was really nervous, but by the end I felt proud of myself.
-My first (practice) date went really well and I wasn’t as nervous as I expected.
-It was easier than I thought.” – Sophie, get2gether member
+“I was so nervous, but at the end I was proud of myself.
+My first date went really well… It was easier than I thought, and they gave me some good advice.” – Sophie, get2gether member

 For others, the experience has had a lasting impact beyond the event itself.
 Elliot said Learning to Date helped them reflect on boundaries, confidence, and relationships.